LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 We learned a few inferential statistical analyses to examine relationships with categorical variables, known as **factors** in `R`.
 These variables, in today’s analyses, were arranged as **independent variables** or **dependent variables**.
 When analysing a relationship between a categorical and a numeric variable, the t-test was used.
 We learned to conduct **independent sample** and **dependent sample** t-tests.

-Before we performed the former t-test, we conducted the **test for equality of variance**.
+Before we performed the former t-test, a **parametric test**, we conducted the **test for equality of variance**.
 We also learned about effect size with **Cohen's d**.
 In the latter section, we learned to conduct a chi-square test, a test of statistical significance between two categorical variables.
 This involved **contingency tables** or **cross tabulations** (crosstabs).

-The chi-square statistic contrasts expected and observed frequencies in the crosstab.
+The chi-square statistic contrasts **expected** and **observed frequencies** in the crosstab.
 When counts in any one cell is lower than five, **Fisher’s Exact Test** is used instead.
 To obtain effect sizes related to the chi-square, we learned to use the **adjusted standardised residuals** to identify which contrast of frequencies are driving the observed results.
 We, too, learned about effect size with **Gamma** and **Odds Ratios**.

 <br>
 <br>